mesutschwarz/Amiga-Manuals/Arexx Manual/chapter-06.md

 say addlib("rexxsupport.library",0,-30,0) ==> 1 call addlib 11 EtherNet 11,-20 I* a gate.ray*I
 ```

 Returns the current host address string.
 The host address is the message port to which commands will be sent.
-THe **SHOW()** function can be used to check whether the required external host is actually available.
+The `SHOW()` function can be used to check whether the required external host is actually available.

 ```rexx

 say address() ==> REXX
 ```

 ARGO returns the number of arguments supplied to the current environment.
-If the *number * parameter alone is supplied, the corresponding argument string is returned.
+If the *number* parameter alone is supplied, the corresponding argument string is returned.
 If a number and one of the keywords **Exists** or Omitted is given, the boolean return indicates the status of the corresponding argument.
 Note that the existence or omission test does not indicate whether the string has a null value, but only whether a string was supplied.

 Converts a string of binary digits (0, 1) into the corresponding (packed) character repre-sentation.
 The conversion is the same as though the argument string had been specified as a literal binary string (e.g. '1010'B).
 Blanks are permitted in the string, but only at byte boundaries.
 This function is particularly useful for creating strings that are to be used as bit masks.